 Siccaridge Wood is one of three adjacent nature reserves, the others being Sapperton Valley and Daneway Banks, along the River Frome five miles east of Stroud, and it contains 67 acres of ancient, coppiced, broad-leaved woodland, on the top and sides of a limestone ridge, between the main valley to the south and a small tributary (Holy Brook) to the north.

 The wood, for several centuries part of the Bathurst Estate, has been used as a source of timber since at least the 1500s, and while only a few really old trees remain, mostly pedunculate oak, the arboreal vegetation includes a good mix of ages and species, principally beech, silver birch, hazel and ash, and the relatively undisturbed nature is evidenced by abundant indicator species of ancient woodland, including primrose, bluebell, wild garlic, violets and wood anemone, plus several rarer varieties.
-Of these, most widespread is lily-of-the-valley, while also present are herb paris, angular Solomon's seal and birds nest orchid.
+Of these, most widespread is lily-of-the-valley, while also present are herb paris, angular solomon's-seal and birds nest orchid.
 Dormice, birds and butterflies are the main animals.
+The wood also has a particularly varied selection of fungi.

 The east side of the wood borders the road between Daneway and Waterlane, and along here are three footpaths into the reserve, one running along the north edge, on the floor of the tributary valley, another (Morley Ride) following the ridgetop and the third crossing the south-facing slopes.
 This latter path branches off the Frome valley route, beside the disused Thames-Severn Canal, the centrepiece of the Sapperton reserve.
 There is parking for a couple of vehicles at the start of the ridgetop path (opposite the entrance to Daneway Banks), and more space a short distance southeast of Daneway village, on the far side of the river bridge.